 Indeed, a new study has found that marijuana use by men or women does not, in fact, lower a couple’s chances of getting pregnant.
 While previous research has suggested that toking negatively affects how sperm behave, the Boston University study is the first to look specifically at the link between pot use and the likelihood of conceiving—and it found there isn’t one.

-More women are starting to use marijuana during pregnancy, says new study The researchers surveyed 4,194 women between the ages of 21 and 45 living in Canada or the United States about their marijuana use as part of a larger project examining the influence of lifestyle factors on fertility and pregnancy.
+The researchers surveyed 4,194 women between the ages of 21 and 45 living in Canada or the United States about their marijuana use as part of a larger project examining the influence of lifestyle factors on fertility and pregnancy.
 The women were not using birth control or receiving fertility treatments and were in stable relationships with male partners.
 Those men were also invited to participate in the study, and 1,125 joined.